harmslab/pytc/docs/source/writing_new_models.rst

    guess for that parameter.
  + Expose a :code:`dQ` property that gives the heat change per shot.

-More complex models might require a few additional pieces of code.
+More complex models might require a few additional pieces of code:
  + To pass information to the model that is not present in a .DH file, define a new :code:`__init__` function that has new arguments.
 For example, one might define an :code:`__init__` function that takes the pH of the